sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 ## `$log.trace`

-This works just like `$log`, but in addition to logging the values, it will also trace any mutations to fine-grain reactive state and log the sourcecode location to help find the cause for something changing.
+This works just like `$log`, but in addition to logging the values themselves it will pinpoint the line of code that triggered the update.

 ```svelte
 <script>